 In 2017 the Welsh government confirmed the continuation of the NHS bursary scheme arrangements for physiotherapy and other healthcare students entering pre-registration programmes in Wales in 2017/18.

 It has proposed that these include tie-in conditions, which means that some graduates may have to pay back the bursary if they take up a position of work outside of Wales following graduation.

 The CSP has welcomed the continuation of the NHS bursary scheme in Wales, but has serious concerns about the tie-in conditions and the impact this could have on CSP members.

 We have raised these concerns with Welsh Government through the Workforce Education and Development Service (WEDS), and asked for clarity on a number of issues.

 The systems for funding physiotherapy education are different in Wales, Scotland and Northern Ireland.

-The planned changes affect only England, but the CSP will monitor the impact of change in all four countries.
+The planned changes affect only England, but the we will monitor the impact of change in all four countries.